Lie groups and Lie algebras: Integration on manifolds

 Now, if $\omega$ is not necessarily nonnegative, we may define the nonnegative form $|\omega|$ which is $\omega$ at points where $\omega$ is nonnegative and $-\omega$ otherwise.
 Then, if

 we can define $\int_M\omega$ by the same formula \eqref{defint} which will now be a not necessarily positive but absolutely convergent series (a finite sum in the compact case).

 Importantly, the same definition works for manifolds $M$ with boundary $\partial M$ (an $n-1$-manifold); the only difference is that at boundary points the manifold locally looks like $\Bbb R^n_+$ (the space of vectors with nonnegative last coordinate) rather than $\Bbb R^n$.
-Note that the boundary of an oriented manifold carries a canonical orientation as well (a basis of $T_p\partial M$ is right-handed if adding to it a vector looking inside $M$ produces a right-handed basis of $T_pM$).
+Note that the boundary of an oriented manifold carries a canonical orientation as well (a basis of $T_p\partial M$ is right-handed if adding at the beginning a tangent vector directed outside $M$ produces a right-handed basis of $T_pM$).

 \begin{remark} If the manifold $M$ is non-orientable, we cannot integrate top differential forms on $M$.
-However, we can integrate {\bf densities} on $M$, which are sections of the line bundle $|\wedge^nTM|$, the absolute value of the orientation bundle.
+However, we can integrate {\bf densities} on $M$, which are sections of the line bundle $|\wedge^nT^*M|$, the absolute value of the orientation bundle.
 This bundle is defined by transition functions $|g_{ij}(x)|$, where $g_{ij}(x)$ are the transition functions of $\wedge^nT^*M$.
 Thus its sections, called densities on $M$, transform under changes of coordinates according to the rule

 i.e., exactly the one needed for the integral to be defined canonically.
 This procedure actually makes sense for any manifold, and in the oriented case reduces to integration of top forms described above.